• Skip to primary navigation

 Add milk, nutmeg and pinch of salt to a sauce pan and heat over medium to medium-high heat until milk just begins to boil.
 Stir often to avoid burning.
 Remove from heat.

-Add milk, nutmeg and pinch of salt to sauce pan.
+Add milk, nutmeg and pinch of salt to sauce pan and heat.

 Temper eggs by slowly whisking in 1 cup of hot milk mixture, stirring constantly to avoid accidentally cooking eggs.